Chapter 15: Reward Money

 Panting, she struggled to keep her back to the light and well away from its shine.
 The flicker gave her a few hints but that didn’t stop her from cracking her head against low-hanging branches or walking into spiderwebs.
 Each time, she had to fight crying out and revealing her location.
 Not swearing was even harder.

 One moment, she was hobbling along the ground and the next there was nothing.
 Unwittingly, she let out a shriek as she plummeted forward, slamming into a steep embankment before bouncing off rocks.
 Blind, she clutched in all directions to stop herself from falling, but she only managed to pull a few roots loose before her back smacked into water.

-Water flooded into her mouth and nose as she dunked below the surface.
+River water flooded into her mouth and nose as she dunked below the surface.
 Panic surged through her, and she scrambled helplessly in all directions, kicking out as she tried to regain her feet.

 She flailed, clutching her hand to grab something, anything.
 Her knuckles scraped on rocks.
 She tried to grab them again, but she failed to get a solid grip.
 She spun around with her effort but she couldn’t figure out which way was up.